Jackimaru96/NUS-CAP-5/README.md

 1. User profile pages
 2. Social Media Login
 3. Deletion of files
-4. Include all Faculties and Modules
+4. Include all Faculties and Modules (Auto update of modules)

 # **Feedback from peers**